solana-labs/governance-docs/docs/DAO-Management/treasury-sol-address.md

 After the transaction is processed, your domain has been transferred to the treasury and is now pointing to your treasury's address.
 You can send a small amount of SOL to this `.sol` domain name and see that it arrives directly into your treasury.

 ## Transfer out domain name
-It is currently only possible to transfer out a domain name from the treasury to a different address using a proposal with a custom instruction.
+Use the **"SNS Transfer Domain Name"** transaction instruction when creating a new proposal to transfer a domain out of a DAO's treasury.